 The customer shall not be entitled to assign its right or obligations or delegate its duties under this agreement without the prior written consent of the supplier.

-If any provision of this agreement is held invalid, illegal or unenforceable for any reason by any Court of competent jurisdiction such provision shall be severed and the remainder of the provisions herein shall continue in full force and effect as if this agreement had been agreed with the invalid legal or unenforceable provision eliminated.
+If any item within this agreement is held invalid, illegal or unenforceable by any Court of competent jurisdiction such provision shall be removed for the agreement, and the remainder of the provisions shall continue in full force with the invalid legal or unenforceable provision eliminated.

-Any notices given by either party to the other may be served by e-mail, personal service, or by post to the address the other party has given in the specification document, or such other address as such party may from time to time have communicated to the other in writing.
-If sent by email shall unless the contrary is proved, be deemed to be revived on the day it was set.
-If given by letter shall be deemed to have been served at the time at which the letter was delivered personally, or if sent by post shall be deemed to have been delivered in the ordinary course of the post.
+Any notices given by either party to the other may be served by e-mail, text or by post to the address of the other party.
+If sent by email it shall (unless the contrary is proved) be deemed to be received on the day it was sent as outlined in the parties e-mail out box.
+If by letter it shall be deemed to have been served at the time at which the letter was post marked.

-This agreement shall be governed by and construed in accordance with the law of England or Scotland and the parties hereby submit to the exclusive jurisdiction of the English or Scottish Courts.
+This agreement shall be governed by the law of England or Scotland.